 print(clone()) # sensor-1

-Copying the closure invokes the copy constructor of each captured value.
-The constructor fires at the assignment, not at the closure declaration.
+Copying the closure invokes the copy initializer of each captured value.
+The copy happens at the assignment, not at the closure declaration.

 Constraints:

 {var^}is a default-convention entry.
-At most one default-convention entry per capture list.- If any captured type is move-only, the closure is
+A capture list can contain at most one default-convention entry.- If any captured type is move-only, the closure is

 Movablebut notCopyable.